Chennyisafrag/homebridge-switchmate-ble/README.md

 **Note:** v1.3.0 adds the new v3 signature and depends on NodeJS v14.
 I like to test the plugin for a few weeks but I have rushed it out to allow you to use it.
 I will be testing and improving the plugin for a few weeks.
 My setup uses BlueZ v5.55 on an RPi 3 but if you face a problem, don't hesitate to raise an issue; bare in mind that I might not be able to address it for weeks due to... hmm... you know... life!

+To update to NodeJS v14 use `sudo hb-service update-node 14.13.1`.

 ## Installation
 After fulfilling the prerequisites, install this plugin using `npm i -g homebridge-switchmate-ble`.